JakeSteam/blog-programming/_posts/2019-12-18-retrieving-forgotten-environment-variables-from-travis-ci.md

 ## Additional notes

-Whilst the ability to retrieve a supposedly secure variable may seem concerning, it’s important to note this is only possible if you have push access to the repo.
+Whilst the ability to retrieve a supposedly secure variable may seem concerning, it's important to note this is only possible if you have push access to the repo.
 Travis also has the ability to only allow variables to be accessed from specific branches (e.g. `master`), which should be used when possible.

 Also, whilst transferring even an encrypted value off-site may seem scary, file.io has extra protection.
 Once your file has been downloaded once, it can never be downloaded again.
-Thus, there’s no risk of someone else randomly stumbling across the file.
+Thus, there's no risk of someone else randomly stumbling across the file.

 Finally, file hosts tend to come and go pretty quickly.
 If [file.io](https://file.io) no longer exists, any other command line based upload service will work!